 Where to Stay on Bonaire

 The newest accommodation on the island is a Marriott Courtyard.
 Marriott Rewards members get free Wi-Fi and the lowest rates guaranteed.
 That makes it a no-brainer to join before you book here.
 Rates range from $65 to $100 per person per night, depending on the room choice.
 The suites are a good choice for sharing with friends, dropping the rate to $55 per person per night.
-The hotel has recently partnered with Dive Friends Bonaire, so look for stay and dive packages in the future.
+The hotel has recently partnered with Dive Friends Bonaire, making it the first Courtyard by Marriott in the world to have an onsite dive shop.

 Vacation rentals on the island run the gamut of small houses in town, to condominiums in resort settings, to multi-bedroom villas seafront.
 The most economical choices will average around $85 per person per night, but again, sharing a 2-bedroom unit with friends can bring that down a little.
 The advantage of a rental is having a kitchen for preparing your own meals, which can be a real cost cutter.